pitter3/RockPaperScissors_PE/README.md

 - Refactoring code after it is already working feels like you are taking one step fowards and two steps back sometimes.
 - A handful of bugs required me to declare global variables to fix, I couldn't find a cleaner way to fix these issues.
 - Time.
 Management.
 There were a handful of things going on for me this weekend and striking a balance proved very diffiuclt.
+- Following the Git Workflow was at times challenging with my time contraints this weekend, I still did the best I could!
+- Getting some images to display on GitHub pages was very difficult as I didn't realize case sensitivity is a factor.